Historypin/shiftedstorage/README.md

 $ docker compose up -d
 ```

-If you want to stop the service at any time you can execute this command, as long as you are in the `shiftedstorage` directory:
+If you want to stop the service at any time you can execute this command, as long as you are in the `community-cloud-storage` directory:

 ```
 $ docker compose stop